 I am retired and love living in Arizona.
 I have lived in a number of places.
-These include: New York City (where I grew up and attended college), Washington state, New Jersey, Colorado and Wisconsin.
+These include New York City (where I grew up and attended college), Washington state, New Jersey, Colorado, and Wisconsin.
 My work history is equally diverse.
 I have built elevator controllers, repaired electronic equipment, serviced Xerox machines, programmed computers, designed computer systems, did commercial real estate development, had various positions with Lands End, and worked for the U.S. Census.
 When I was younger, I stimulated my right brain by participating in extreme sports including out-of-bounds skiing, whitewater kayaking, motorcycle riding, lead rock climbing…

 I have always loved and have been fascinated by art.
 There was so much to explore in this regard in New York City and in my extensive travels.
 During my work years, I took some stone sculpture and pottery classes, which I loved.
 I retired about eight years ago and within a year was feeling restless.
 Since extreme sports were no longer an option for right-brain stimulation, I decided to revisit pottery and have been hooked since.
 I have won several awards for my ceramic art.

-I love working on the pottery wheel and have refined my throwing skills.
+I love working on the pottery wheel and have greatly refined my throwing skills.
 My adventurous and restless spirit has moved me to experiment with diverse pottery techniques and types of firings.
-Fortunately, there seems to be much to explore, and after seven years I still feel excited and inspired by creating ceramic art.
+Fortunately, there seems to be much to explore, and after eight years I still feel excited and inspired by creating ceramic art.